What went so badly wrong at Facebook

 But that transition comes at a mind-blowing cost.

-Last year, Meta invested more than $US10 billion ($A13.9 billion) in its Reality Labs division – which includes its virtual reality Oculus Quest headsets and augmented reality technology – which contributed to the fall in profit.
+Last year, Meta invested more than US$10 billion ($15 billion) in its Reality Labs division – which includes its virtual reality Oculus Quest headsets and augmented reality technology – which contributed to the fall in profit.

 Part of that involved growing the team by 23 per cent, to a total of 71,940 staff members.